teamfeedr/interview-challenge/README.md

 Please read `README-FRONTEND.md` for further instructions.

-If you have any questions or would like to clarify any details, please email nick@feedr.co.
+If you have any questions or would like to clarify any details, please email richard.stevens@feedr.co.

 Good luck!